Piedmont, SC DUI Lawyer

 Drinking and driving, or driving under the influence (DUI) in the state of South Carolina is not just against the law, it is dangerous and places yourself and everyone on the road around you at serious risk.
 It carries harsh penalties, including driver’s license suspension, fines, and the possibility of jail time.
 Drinking and driving is not something anyone should ever do, but statistics show that it is a decision that is all too easy to make, especially given the tendency of alcohol to hinder judgment.
 If you have been arrested and charged with DUI in Piedmont, SC, contact a DUI defense lawyer right away to learn your rights, assert them, and work toward having the charges reduced or dismissed.
+An experienced DUI lawyer will fight for your freedom and your rights.

 The DUI lawyers at Bateman Law Firm serving Piedmont, SC will examine your case, the charges against you, and determine the best legal course of action to apply to your unique situation.